BenSchwartz96/meet/README.md

 ## Project Description

 Meet is a progressive web application developed for my portfolio during Achievement 4 of the CareerFoundry course.
-It was built using a test driven development approach.
-Meet uses Google Calendar API data to find information about events in a given area.
+It was built using a test driven development approach, and uses Google Calendar API data to find information about events in a given area.

 ## Try it out